 - Maintainable: Tools and libraries already in use and well known to the team

-With these design goals in mind Xomnia's data engineers started working on the ingestion framework.
-Leveraging on our expertise and experience we moved from an initial prototype to a productionized system in just three months time.
-During this period Xomnia closely collaborated with The Ocean Cleanup to ensure a seamless integration into the existing Azure Cloud Environment.
+With these design goals in mind, Xomnia's data engineers started working on the ingestion framework.
+Leveraging on our expertise and experience, we moved from an initial prototype to a productionized system in just three months.
+During this period, Xomnia closely collaborated with The Ocean Cleanup to ensure a seamless integration into the existing Azure Cloud Environment.

 The framework provides an API to which data providers can push their payloads and metadata.
 These are ingested and stored in a raw form before being posted on a messaging bus.
 This all happens independent of the data source and does not require updating the framework when new sources are added.
 Once the data is on the messaging bus applications (e.g. image recognition algorithms, business logic, cleansing & parsing) apply further processing in a streaming manner.

 The framework uses the following services: Azure Kubernetes Service (AKS), Azure Service Bus and Azure Blob Storage.